Papua New Guinean nationality law: Loss of nationality

 Papua New Guinean nationals may renounce their nationality provided they have legal majority and capacity and have obtained other nationality.
 In times of war, renunciation may not be allowed because of national security concerns.
 Denaturalisation may occur if a person obtained nationality through fraud, false representation, or concealment; if they have served a foreign state or military; if they have voted or traveled on a foreign passport; or if they have obtained multiple nationalities without having registered for dual nationality.

 Dual nationality

 Since 2014, Papua New Guinea has allowed multiple nationality only if the secondary nationality is from a specific nation, such as Australia, Fiji, Germany, New Zealand, Samoa, the United Kingdom, the United States, or Vanuatu.

+Commonwealth citizenship

+Papua New Guinean citizens are also Commonwealth citizens as well by default.